nartkosova/markdown-cv/index.md

 Student

 <div id="webaddress">
-<a href="nartkosova21@gmail.com">nartkosova21@gmail.com</a>
+<a href="nartkosova21@gmail.com">nartkosova21@gmail.com</a> </br>
 <a >049 882 661</a>
 </div>

 ## About Me

-My name is Nart Kosova, and I am a dedicated student residing in Finland.
-Passionate and committed, I thrive in collaborative environments where teamwork is valued.
-With a strong work ethic, I approach challenges with determination and enthusiasm.
-I am deeply interested in exploring new opportunities and continuously expanding my knowledge and skills.
+I'm Nart Kosova, a student residing in Finland, studying for a major in Software Development.
+I have a lot of passion, dedication, and strong work ethic, I excel in collaborative environments, especially when working with international teams.
+I have experience with people from different cultures and background, which has helped me become a better team player.
+I approach tasks with enthusiasm and am committed to achieving our goals together.

 ## Currently